Certificate of Service

 Important Information…

 The Certificate of Service is a one page form that is usually submitted to the Landlord and Tenant Board when filing an application, to inform them about how and when a notice or other document was served to the tenant.
+Should not be confused with the Certificate of Service – Serving a Former Tenant or a Tenant no Longer in Possession of the Rental Unit -this is used for the L10 application.

 To prevent any delays at the Landlord and Tenant Board, it is best to file the Certificate of Service along with the application.

-Notices that Require a Certificate of Service
+Notices that Require a COS

 When filing an application with the Landlord and Tenant Board, a Certificate of Service also needs to be provided in addition to a copy of the notice served.
 Provided are a list of notices that require a Certificate of Service, the most common ones are the N4 notice for non-payment and N5 notice for interference and damage.